 Undergraduate coursework is increasingly being submitted in non-written formats – a trend which has become the norm in a range of subjects beyond media courses.
 In this briefing we explore the development of this trend and how students are benefiting.
 We also look at what institutions need to consider in order to support them in creating and submitting great video content.
-This is a topic that Lorensbergs follows closely, with so many of our university customers using connect2 to facilitate easy access to media production equipment.
+This is a topic that Lorensbergs follows closely, with many of our university customers using connect2 to facilitate easy access to media production equipment.

 How video is becoming embedded in education